-The startup business framework has 10 sets of components.
+The business framework has 10 sets of components.
+V2

 What is the purpose of the company?
 Why does the company exist?
 The description of the purpose of the company should be positive and outwardly focused on how you benefit customers and society.
 For example, Nike’s “authentic athletic performance,” rather than “sell lots of shoes made in China.”
 Is the purpose of the corporation to make as much money as possible?
 How should the company benefit society?
 Or, should it?

-3 What are the company’s values, morals, and ethics?
+#02 What are your company’s values, morals, and ethics?

 What are the company’s values, morals, and ethics?
 These are often referred to as culture.